Errol Heights Park

 Public park in Portland, Oregon, U.S.

-Errol Heights Park, also known as Errol Heights Natural Area, is a 14.25 acre public park in Portland, Oregon.
+Errol Heights Park, also known as Errol Heights Natural Area, is a 14.25 acre public park in Portland, Oregon, United States.

 Location

 Located in southeast Portland's Brentwood-Darlington neighborhood and bordering the Woodstock neighborhood, the 14.25 acre park includes Oregon ash wetlands and Errol Creek which feeds into nearby Johnson Creek.
 Milwaukie is located nearby, on the other side of Johnson Creek.
 Nearby parks and natural areas include Ardenwald Park, Hazeltine Park, Johnson Creek Park, Westmoreland Park, and the Tideman Johnson Natural Area.
 The SE Tacoma/Johnson Creek light rail station is located to the west, on the other side of Oregon Route 99E.
 Springwater Corridor runs along SE Johnson Creek Road at the south end of the park.